The Board has pleasure in reporting on the activities and financial results for the year under review.

 It is recommended that a general authority be granted to the Board to acquire, should circumstances warrant it, the Company's own shares and to approve the acquisition of shares in the Company by any of its subsidiaries, subject to the provisions of the Companies Act (No. 71 of 2008), as amended, and the Listings Requirements of the JSE Limited.

-A special resolution to grant this general authority to the Board is incorporated in the notice of the Annual General Meeting that appears here in the Integrated Annual Report.
+A special resolution to grant this general authority to the Board is incorporated in the notice of the Annual General Meeting.

 AUTHORITY TO PLACE ORDINARY SHARES UNDER THE CONTROL OF THE DIRECTORS

-It is recommended that a general authority be granted to the Board to allot and issue ordinary shares, subject to the provisions of the Companies Act (No. 71 of 2008), as amended, and the Listings Requirements of the JSE Limited, provided that the aggregate number of ordinary shares to be allotted and issued is limited to 5% of the number of the unissued ordinary shares in the authorised share capital of the Company (being 23 539 150 ordinary shares).
+It is recommended that a general authority be granted to the Board to allot and issue ordinary shares, subject to the provisions of the Companies Act (No. 71 of 2008), as amended, the Memorandum of Incorporation and the Listings Requirements of the exchange operated by JSE Limited, provided that the aggregate number of ordinary shares to be allotted and issued is limited to 5% of the number of the unissued ordinary shares in the authorised share capital of the Company (being 23 539 150 ordinary shares).
 This authority cannot be used to issue shares for cash.

-An ordinary resolution to grant this general authority to the Board is incorporated in the notice of the Annual General Meeting that appears here in the Integrated Annual Report.
+An ordinary resolution to grant this general authority to the Board is incorporated in the notice of the Annual General Meeting.

 declaration of cash Dividend

-Notice is hereby given that a final gross dividend of 301 cents (2016: 275 cents) per share has been declared out of income reserves in respect of both the ordinary shares of no par value and the unlisted B ordinary shares of no par value, for the year ended 30 June 2017.
+Notice is hereby given that a final gross dividend of 328 cents (2017: 301 cents) per share has been declared out of income reserves in respect of both the ordinary shares of no par value and the unlisted B ordinary shares of no par value, for the year ended 30 June 2018.

 The issued share capital at the declaration date is 529 217 007 ordinary shares and 39 056 987 B ordinary shares.
 The income tax number of the Company is 9500-124-71-5.